|

 FOR MEN

-| Kyrie Iesou Christe, Yie tou Theou, Eleison me ton amartalon. |
+Kyrie Iesou Christe, Yie tou Theou, Eleison me ton amartolon. |

 FOR WOMEN

-| Kyrie Iesou Christe, Yie tou Theou, Eleison me tin amartalon. |
+Kyrie Iesou Christe, Yie tou Theou, Eleison me tin amartolon. |

 We would pronounce them something like this: